 This report is a guide on how the electricity and gas markets are performing.
-It aims to help customers understand how the energy retail market works, and what they need to do to get the best out of it.
+It aims to help customers piece together how the energy retail market works, and what they need to do to get the best out of it.

 Victorian Energy Market Report

-We report on the performance of the Victorian energy market
+We regularly report on the performance of the Victorian energy market

-We also provide updates regularly during the year.
+We provide updates on the energy market throughout the year.

 - compliance of energy licensees with the energy rules

 - prices of electricity and gas retail offers throughout the year

 - performance of energy companies in areas such as customer service and assistance for customers in payment difficulty.

 We also publish the results of our audits of energy businesses, and the standard contract prices published by retailers.